tycharlie99/tycharlie99.github.io/posts/vim-plugin/index.md

 ---
-title: "Vim Plugin Introduction"
+title: "Introduction to Vim Plugins"
-description: "Intruducing the common vim plugin."
+description: "An introduction to common Vim plugins and how to manage them with vim-plug."
 publishedDate: 2023-03-28
 categories: ["Vim"]
 tags: []